DeepakNaiduTalapaneni/Intro/README.md

 - 👋 Hi, I’m @brucethenooobcoder
-- 👀 I’m interested in projects based on c, c++, java
+- 👀 I’m interested in projects based on andriod dev and web devlopment based on django
-- 🌱 I’m currently learning c++, java
+- 🌱 I’m currently learning andriod development with kotlin
-- 💞️ I’m looking to collaborate on c, c++, java
+- 💞️ I’m looking to collaborate on andriod development, flutter, firebase.
 - 📫 How to reach me email - deepaknaidu207@gmail.com

 <!---